ShaneCurcuru/shaneslides/apachecon/TheASFWay-ComCode2025.md

 template: logorb
 # Make Transparent Decisions

-- Your motives aren't transparent to the community!
+- Motives usually external to the community
-  - Motivated by boss, by outside technical need, by just being a geek
-  - How does this decision benefit **the project**
+  - How does a decision benefit **the project**?
-- A **better way** to work is:
+- Engage community at all steps:
   - Telegraph your intent
   - Draft designs openly
   - Submit work in chunks
-  - Welcome feedback along the way
+  - Always seek feedback

 .bottomnote[https://theapacheway.com/open/]
 .topnote[new contributors]